dapoadedire/dapoadedire/README.md

 I mostly build with TypeScript and Python.
 Currently looking into web animations and web performance,learning Golang on the side too.

-I'm also diving into backend systems, DevOps, and DSA (road to FAANG?
+I'm also planning to dive into backend systems, DevOps, and DSA (road to FAANG?
 Maybe, lol).

 You can contact me on Discord: dapoadedire, or via email: adedireadedapo19@gmail.com